Empirical Risk Minimization with Relative Entropy Regularization: Variance of the Empirical Risk

-The monotonicity of the expectation of the random variable~$W$ in~\eqref{EqW}, stated by Theorem~\ref{CorDecreasingAverage}, is not a property exhibited by the variance nor the third cumulant.
-This section highlights this observation via the following example.
+Lemma~\ref{LemmaDiffVariances} shows that the monotonicity of the expectation of the random variable~$W$ in~\eqref{EqW} with respect to $\lambda$, stated by Theorem~\ref{CorDecreasingAverage}, is not a property exhibited by the variance nor the third cumulant.
+The following example highlights this observation.

 \begin{example} Consider the ERM-RER problem in~\eqref{EqERMRER}, under the assumption that~$Q$ is a probability measure and the empirical risk function~$\mathsf{L}_{\vect{z}}$ in~\eqref{EqLxy} is such that for all $\vect{\theta} \in \set{M}$,